Hayzedak/HNG5/README.md

 *Step 4: Enable and Start the Service*

-If you need to manually enable and start the service:
+If you need to enable and start the service manually:

 ```
 sudo systemctl daemon-reload